Dynamics of forced and unforced autophoretic particles: Unforced autophoretic particle

 In figure~\ref{fig:u_vs_time}, the instantaneous self-propulsion speed of the autophoretic particle is plotted as a function of time for various values of $\Pen$.
 The swimming speed in the steady regime, as seen from fig.~\ref{fig:u_vs_time}~(a), settles to a constant value of $\textit{O}(10^{-1})$ following an initial transient, while that in the stirring regime (shown in fig.~\ref{fig:u_vs_time}~(b)) is orders of magnitude lower.
 Beyond $\Pen=51$, an onset of oscillations in the swimming speed is observed.
-While these oscillations are transient and vanish at longer times for $\Pen=52$, they become more persistent at $\Pen=53$, as seen from figures~\ref{fig:u_vs_time}~(c) and (d), respectively.
-With a further increase in $\Pen$, the particle begins to move back and forth along the $z$-axis, the time scale for the reversal in self-propulsion direction decreases and the magnitude of the instantaneous self-propulsion speed increases, as seen from figures~\ref{fig:u_vs_time}~(e) and (f).
-The region $\Pen\geq55$ may be termed as the chaotic regime, characterized by short bursts of self-propulsion in arbitrary directions (along the $\pm z$-axis) and sharp changes in both the magnitude and direction of the self-propulsion speed.
+While these oscillations are transient and vanish at long times for $\Pen=52$, they become persistent at $\Pen=53$, as seen from figures~\ref{fig:u_vs_time}~(c) and (d), respectively.
+With a further increase in $\Pen$, the particle begins to move back and forth along the $z$-axis, the time scale for the reversal in self-propulsion direction decreases and the magnitude of the instantaneous self-propulsion speed increases, as seen from figures~\ref{fig:u_vs_time}~(e)-(g).
+The region $\Pen\geq55$ may be termed as the chaotic regime, characterized by short bursts of self-propulsion in arbitrary directions (along the $\pm z$-axis) and sharp changes in both the magnitude and direction of the self-propulsion speed. {This transition to chaos occurs through a period doubling cascade, as illustrated through the phase-plane diagram $\left(dU/dt,U\right)$ in figure~\ref{fig:phase_plot}.
+The pattern of closed loops in figures~\ref{fig:phase_plot}~(a) and (b), corresponding to $\Pen=52$ and $\Pen=53$, respectively, is qualitatively similar to that reported by~\cite{Hu2022}, who also observe a period-doubling route to chaos.
+As the P\'{e}clet number is increased to $\Pen=55$ [fig.\ref{fig:phase_plot}~(c)] the trajectory resembles the familiar butterfly-shaped pattern observed in chaotic systems~\citep{Strogatz2015}.}

 The dynamics in the chaotic regime is explored further by considering a representative case of $\Pen=75$.
 The time series of instantaneous self-propulsion speed at $\Pen=75$ is shown in figure~\ref{fig:pe75_analysis}~(a).
 Following an initial transient that lasts till $t\approx3000$, the velocity settles into a characteristic pattern, with intermittent bursts of chaos that interrupt nearly regular oscillations of slowly varying amplitude~\citep{bpv1984}.
 The instantaneous position of the particle along the $z-$axis, evaluated using eq.~(\ref{eq:z_pos}), is plotted in fig~\ref{fig:pe75_analysis}~(b) as a function of time.
 After a transient period, the particle is seen to oscillate about a mean position of $z=-1$.
 The time-averaged concentration profile and streamlines of flow around the autophoretic particle, evaluated in the window $t\in\left(3000,8000\right)$, are plotted in figs.~\ref{fig:pe75_analysis}~(c) and (d), respectively.
 The concentration map is largely fore-aft symmetric, and this is consistent with the limited (net) mobility of the particle seen in (b).
 The pattern of the streamlines is qualitatively similar to that observed in the stirring regime (\textit{cf}. fig.~\ref{fig:conc_sfn_map}~(d)).
 A similar behaviour is observed at $\Pen=80$, following an initial transient period that lasts till $t\approx1500$.
 The intermittent bursts of chaos are more frequent, however, as observed in figure~\ref{fig:pe80_analysis}~(a).
 Due to the more frequent injections of this `turbulent' motion, the particle travels a larger distance than at $\Pen=75$, as seen from figure~\ref{fig:pe80_analysis}~(b).
 While the velocity and displacement time series of the autophoretic particle in the chaotic regime vary markedly depending upon the P\'{e}clet number, an analysis of the particle's mean square displacement and velocity autocorrelation reveals certain unifying features, as discussed below.